 Part of the Bedroom Engineering Series : Frame → Mattress → Pillow → Thermal → Motion → Safety → Recovery Debt

-- Combo: If rolling takes effort, your mattress is creating a geometry lock.
+- Combination: If rolling feels difficult, your mattress is restricting movement.

 - I. Skeletal Alignment Engineering as a Load-Distribution Strategy